Program Policies

 11.4 Withdrawing from Student Teaching after the start of the student teaching semester due to poor performance:

 Students who withdraw or are removed from student teaching due to poor performance may petition to re-enter student teaching in the future after completing a remediation plan and with the Credential Advisor’s approval.
 Student teaching may only be repeated for a maximum of 10 units.
-Students will be required to meet with their University Supervisor and credential advisor to discuss their remediation plan.
+Students will be required to meet with their University Mentor and credential advisor to discuss their remediation plan.
 Once the remediation is completed to the satisfaction of the credential advisor, the student may petition the SSCP Petition Committee to re-enter student teaching for a maximum of 10 units.

 Students must submit a Withdrawal from Student Teaching form via Docu Sign.
 It is also the student’s responsibility to officially withdraw from all classes with the University.
 This is a separate process and the form is available on the Enrollment Services website.